Rational components of Hilbert schemes: Introduction

 \section{Introduction}

-The aim of the present paper is to investigate effective methods to study the Hilbert schemes of subvarieties in the projective space $\PP^n$, both on the theoretical and the computational point of view, using Gr\"{o}bner basis tools.
-Several authors have been working in this direction during last years, but our motivations mainly refer to some ideas and hints contained in a paper by Notari and Spreafico (\cite{NS}).
-In order to get a stratification of $\hilbp$, they introduce some affine varieties $\St(\id{j})$ (here called Gr\"{o}bner strata) parameterizing families of ideals in $k[X_0,\dots,X_n]$ having the same initial ideal $\id{j}$ with respect to a fixed term ordering on the monomials.
+The aim of the present paper is to investigate effective methods to study the Hilbert scheme of subschemes in the projective space $\PP^n$, both on the theoretical and the computational point of view, using Gr\"obner basis tools.
+Several authors have been working in this direction during last years (for instance \cite{carra,robbiano-2008}), but our motivations mainly refer to some ideas and hints contained in the paper \cite{NS} by Notari and Spreafico.
+In order to get a stratification of $\hilbp$, they introduce some affine varieties $\St(\id{j})$ (here called Gr\"obner strata) parameterizing families of ideals in $k[X_0,\dots,X_n]$ having the same initial ideal $\id{j}$ with respect to a fixed term ordering on the monomials.
 When only homogeneous ideals in $k[X_0,\dots,X_n]$ are concerned, we write $\St_h(\idj)$.
-The ideal defining a Gr\"{o}bner stratum springs out of a procedure based on Buchberger's algorithm, but involves a reduction with respect to a set of polynomials which is not a Gr\"{o}bner basis.
+The ideal defining a Gr\"obner stratum springs out from a procedure based on Buchberger's algorithm, but involves a reduction with respect to a set of polynomials which is not a Gr\"obner basis.

 It is not difficult to realize that the support of $\St(\id{j})$ only depends on the initial data (the term ordering, the ideal $\id{j}$, etc.), but one cannot be beforehand sure that different choices in the reduction steps always lead to the same ideal.
-In other words it is not clear if Gr\"{o}bner strata are scheme-theoretically well defined.
-This is a crucial point: if anyone wants to deduce properties of an Hilbert scheme using a Gr\"{o}bner stratum, it is necessary to consider carefully the non-reduced structures, because $\hilbp$ can have non-reduced components (see \cite{iarrobino1}, \cite{Kleppe} and \cite{Mum}).
+In other words it is not clear if Gr\"obner strata are scheme-theoretically well defined.
+This is a crucial point that is underlined for instance in \cite[Section 3]{robbiano-2008}.
+In fact, if anyone wants to deduce properties of an Hilbert scheme using a Gr\"obner stratum, it is necessary to consider carefully the non-reduced structures, because $\hilbp$ can have non-reduced components (see \cite{iarrobino1,Kleppe,Mum}).
 A first achievement in this paper is the following result (see Theorem \ref{th:cor-unica}):

 \begin{introThA} The ideal defining $\St(\id{j})$ does not depend on the reduction choices. \end{introThA}

 In fact we exhibit an equivalent, but intrinsic definition for the ideal of $\St(\id{j})$, which by the way also allows a great simplification in the procedure for an explicit computation of this ideal.